HavenZhangzr/1800_202430_Team13/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+This is a browser based platform which allows job-seekers and employers to match for open roles more efficiently.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* ...
+* Szymon
-* ...
+* Haven
-* ...
+* Kavin

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
 * HTML, CSS, JavaScript